AtenaAT/AtenaAT/README.md

-- 👋 Hi, I’m @AtenaAT
+- 👋 Hi, I’m @AtenaAT trying to be  Data Scientist.
-- 👀 I’m interested in python application, Django web application, databases design, ...
+- 👀 I’m interested in python , databases , data analyzing ...

 <!---